Samdney/research-website/content/pages/funding.md

 <i class="cryptocurr-addr">t1L665gYuCfYppbCfXjRfZZ2oSiuVZ1dSZL (<a href="/qrcodes/crowdfunding_zcash.png" title="Crowdfunding - Zcash: QR-Code" target="_blank">QR-Code</a>)</i>

 <h3>Bank transfer</h3>
-You can send me money by bank transfer in EUR, USD and GBP.
+You can send me money by bank transfer in EUR, USD and GBP to an Europe based bank account.
+An US based bank account is available for donations from the US, too.
 Contact me for bank information.
 *Personal note:* Please use other ways for donations if possible.
 I don't want to know your personal data ;).

 <hr />